websh-org/web-shell/app-api.md

 This document describes the API that a webpage needs to implement to be considered a WebShell app.

-This is distinct from the App Controller API, which is the API of the WebShell component that manages the connection to an WebShell app loaded in an iframe.

 ## How it works

 The connection between the app (in a sandboxed iframe) and the shell (in the parent window) is established through an async-enabled